How often do you find yourself confused about trying to say numbers and dates in English?

 A couple of important changes take place.
-First, you'll include the decimal point which signifies that you will have a number less than zero.
+First, you'll include the decimal point which signifies that you will have a number less than one.
 When you say this number in the US, you'll usually use the word "point" to describe the decimal point.

 In other parts of the world, you'll use the word "dot" to describe the decimal point.

 You can say this number as two hundred ninety-two million, three hundred fifty-four thousand, six hundred thirty-two, point four five.

 Let's look at how some things change when we begin using currency, such as US dollars.

 The big change is to say the currency (dollars/euros/rupees) after the last whole number, which in this case is after the 632.
 You will then include the words "dollars, and" and then finish by changing the "four five" to "forty-five cents."